 What we don’t tend to notice or say thank you for as often are the ongoing, faithful acts of service happening around us and for us every day.
-Sometimes it takes an interruption to daily life to remind us how much we count on the dedication of teachers, the expertise of nurses and doctors, or the dependability of mail carriers, just to name a few.
-These pros are absolutely worthy of our gratitude for doing what they do day in and day out.
+People like teachers, barbers, dog walkers and mail carriers are absolutely worthy of our gratitude for doing what they do day in and day out.
 And we don’t have to wait for Thanksgiving or Christmas to thank them.

 Inspired?
 Create and share by tagging @Hallmark.

 If you aren’t sure how to begin, keep reading for tips and inspiration about what to write in an appreciation card.
 Some of our ideas are general enough to work for helpers in any line of work, while others are tailored to specific professions.
 Use the links below to jump right to the section you need!

 Find tips for crafting your own gratitude message and get some real life examples from Hallmark Writer Courtney Taylor in the video below or skip straight to gratitude message ideas using the links above.

 Here are some short but heartfelt messages of gratitude that could go to someone in just about any profession.

 - “You are appreciated for all you do.
 Thank you so much.”